-Before coming to PNI Dr. McEwen’s most recent position was a faculty appointment in the UCSD School of Medicine, Department of Psychiatry, where she collaborates on studies on physical activity and neuroplasticity in aging populations.
+Before joining PNI, Dr. McEwen had a faculty appointment in the UCSD School of Medicine, Department of Psychiatry, where she collaborated on studies on physical activity and neuroplasticity in aging populations.
 She serves as the Director of Industrial Research Partnerships in the UCSD Mental Health and Technology Center, which develops novel technology tools to solve mental health problems, and mentors several UCSD undergraduate students in the development of mobile-based mental health intervention projects.

 Dr. McEwen is the co-founder of Genius Gyms, a technology company incubated at the UCSD Qualcomm Institute which has created a software application that integrates wearable technologies and cognitive training games to help older adults improve their mental and physical health and promote successful aging through exercise.